phyro/grinvestigation/Obscuro/MW-TX-Contracts.md

 Description of contracts a client supportsNow nodes need to find out which contracts a Grin client supports.
 Remember that not all of them even have a private key to sign anything.
 [OpenRPC](https://open-rpc.org/) could be used to solve the problem of finding the contract functionality a client supports by calling the `rpc`.discover to the node which returns its interface.

 ## What about security?
-A neat property here is that we can create be as creative as we want and the Grin chain will still be safe because for every transaction/block we still need to prove that for a given `Outputs-Inputs=Excess` we know an `x` such that `x*G=Excess`.
+A neat property here is that we can be as creative as we want and the Grin chain will still be safe because for every transaction/block we still need to prove that for a given `Outputs-Inputs=Excess` we know an `x` such that `x*G=Excess`.
 This simple computational model can't hurt the chain as far as I can tell (apart from the kernel waste it can create but this could likely go away if Grin switches to BLS signatures).
 While this might seem similar to the Lightning Network and hence like a Layer 2 solution, it is really still happening on Layer 1 in the end, it is just done 'offline' and a lot of information can get pruned before it even gets to the chain.